straubt1/terraform-run-task/README.md

 Think of it as a flight recorder for your runs—not an air-traffic controller.
 It fetches and saves config files, plans, logs, and run metadata in a tidy folder layout.

-Use it to learn the Run Task workflow end to end or as a starting point for your own tasks.
+Use it to learn the Run Task workflow end-to-end or as a starting point for your own tasks.
 It covers all four stages: pre-plan, post-plan, pre-apply, and post-apply.

 ## What is a Terraform Run Task?